makerdao/mips/MIP10/mip10.md

 3. The Oracle Team(s) select an appropriate Data Model (a model detailing how the data is processed to get the desired output) based on the specific asset type and what data is available.
 4. The Oracle Team(s) complete the following technical deliverables:
     - Update price querying tool(s) to pull from the selected data sources and implement the Data Model for that specific asset
-    - Update the Oracle client(s) to integrate the latest version of the price querying tool(s) and incorporate technical changes
+    - Update the Oracle client(s) to integrate the latest version of the price querying tool(s) and incorporate technical changes to publish the data.
 5. The Oracle Team(s) deploy new instances of previously audited smart contracts for the asset type.
 This includes two smart contracts:
     - Medianizer
     - Oracle Security Module (OSM) - only required for collateral assets

 6. The Oracle Team publishes the [MIP10c3-Subproposal-Template](MIP10c3-Subproposal-Template.md) to the Oracle section of the Maker Forum for community review as well as submitting a PR to the MIPs Github repo.

 MIP10c3 subproposals must use the template located at **[MIP10c3-Subproposal-Template.md](MIP10c3-Subproposal-Template.md)**.

 This template is considered ratified once this MIP moves to Accepted status.

 ---

 ### MIP10c4: Process to Offboard Oracle

 Allow anyone to remove an Oracle using a MIP10c4 subproposal.
 MIP10c4 subproposals have the following parameters:

+MIP10c4 subproposals have the following parameters:
 - **Feedback Period:** 0 days
 - **Frozen Period:** 0 days

+1. A community member or other 3rd party publishes the [MIP10c4-Subproposal-Template.md](MIP10c4-Subproposal-Template.md) in the Oracle section of the Maker Forum for community review as well as submitting a PR to the MIPs Github repo.

+2. After a period for the community to review and give feedback on the proposal, an Oracle Team may choose to take on the work required to continue the Oracle Offboarding process.

+3. The Oracle Team(s) submit a Polling Vote to the Governance Portal.

+4. If the Polling Vote passes, any customers whitelisted on the Oracle are given 30 days notice that the Oracle is shutting down.
+    - Notice is sent to each customer  via the email provided in MIP10c9.

+5. The Oracle Team(s) complete the following technical deliverables:
+    - Update price querying tool(s) to cease collecting data for the Oracle.
+    - Update the Oracle client(s) to integrate the latest version of the price querying tool(s) and cease publishing data for the Oracle.

+6. After the 30-day period has elapsed, the Oracle Team Notifies the Feeds to update their Oracle clients
+    - Alert sent out on the official Feeds Keybase channels
+    - Timeline: 1 week to deploy
+    - Feeds who do not deploy within the given timeline are given a warning.
+Given enough warnings, governance may opt to remove the Feed through MIP10c14.

+7. If on-chain changes are necessary, the actions are bundled up in the subsequent Executive Vote.

 MIP10c4 subproposals must use the template located at **[MIP10c4-Subproposal-Template.md](MIP10c4-Subproposal-Template.md)**.

 This template is considered ratified once this MIP moves to Accepted status.

 ---